thofisch/doc-api/docs/representations.md

 <!-- TODO -->

-    ### SHOULD:: Date property values should conform to RFC 3399

-    ### May: Time durations and intervals could conform to ISO 8601
+    - Time durations and intervals could conform to ISO 8601

-    ### May: Standards could be used for Language, Country and Currency

-    - ISO 3166-1-alpha2 country
     - ISO 639-1 language code
     - BCP-47 (based on ISO 639-1) for language variants
-    - ISO 4217 currency codes

-    # Data Formats

-    ### MUST: Use Standard Date and Time Formats

-    Use the HTTP date format defined in RFC 7231.
+    - Use the HTTP date format defined in RFC 7231.

-    ### MAY: Use Standards for Country, Language and Currency Codes

-    Use the following standard formats for country, language and currency codes:

-    - ISO 3166-1-alpha2 country codes
-    - ISO 639-1 language code
-    - BCP-47 (based on ISO 639-1) for language variants
-    - ISO 4217 currency codes

     ### MUST: Define Format for Type Number and Integer

     Whenever an API defines a property of type number or integer, the precision must be defined by the format as follows to prevent clients from guessing the precision incorrectly, and thereby changing the value unintentionally:

     type	format	specified value range
-    integer	int32	integer between -231 and 231-1
+    integer	int32	integer between -2^31 and 2^31-1
-    integer	int64	integer between -263 and 263-1
+    integer	int64	integer between -2^63 and 2^63-1
     integer	bigint	arbitrarily large signed integer number number	float	IEEE 754-2008/ISO 60559:2011 binary64 decimal number number	double	IEEE 754-2008/ISO 60559:2011 binary128 decimal number number	decimal	arbitrarily precise signed decimal number

-    ### SHOULD:: Use a Decimal for Money/Amount Objects

 ### _**XML Representations**_